jsams001/CIS-11-MASM32-Project/README.md

 you can run the program in Visual Studio, or navigate into the Debug folder for each respective program and run the .exe file for each.

+The explicit requirements for the final project can be found [here](https://github.com/jsams001/CIS-11-MASM32-Project/blob/master/Requirements.docx).
 Each program is listed in greater detail below.

 ## Program 1 - Rapper Ad-libs
 ### by Marcos Padilla